Kishtwari language

-Kishtwari or Kashtwari is an Indo-Aryan language and a dialect of Kashmiri language, with strong influences from neighbouring Western Pahari varieties.
-It is spoken by Hindus in Kishtwar district of Jammu division in Jammu and Kashmir, India.
+Kishtwari or Kashtwari is an Indo-Aryan language of the Dardic branch.
+It is closely related to Kashmiri language, with strong influences from neighbouring Western Pahari varieties.
+It is spoken by the Kishtwaris in Kishtwar district of Jammu division in Jammu and Kashmir, India.

-Like Kashmiri, Kishtwari is also a language, though George Abraham Grierson has called Kishtwari a dialect of Kashmiri.
-He has not studied Kishtwari and its dialects.
-He seems to have been influenced by Kishtwari-Kashmiri, spoken by Muslims of Kishtwar and its spectacular resemblance with Kashmiri which is not pure Kashmiri but has close affinity to the Kashmiri of the valley.
-So Kishtwari-Kashmiri is a dialect of Kashmiri.

 Origin

 Kishtwari originated from Prakrit – the spoken language of common people in ancient times.
 The literary language was Sanskrit which has a close relationship with Prakrit.
 It can be conveniently called a sister language of the Kashmiri language, as both have originated from Prakrit which is much simpler than Sanskrit.

 Kishtwari has been preserved from the admixture of words and phrases from other languages and dialects.
 However, the original Prakrit spoken by common man of Kishtwar in olden times has absorbed some words from Dogri, Punjabi, and Persian languages to a limited extent.
 The present form of Kishtwari is directly descended from Prakrit, Pali or Sanskrit.